Essential points for kitty care

 Kitty may experience psychological discomfort when kitty-owner leaves the home.
 This is initially observed when performing daily tasks such as closing the door with kitty on the other side.
 To reassure kitty, leave doors a bit open.
-Make sure to reassure kitty by saying 'coming-back' each time you leave.
+Make sure to say 'coming-back' each time you leave the home.

 Sometimes kitty furs becomes attached to clothing or various objects in the home environment.
 This is normal.